Authors

 Alix Anne Shaw is the author of three full-length poetry collections: Rough Ground (Etruscan, 2018), Dido in Winter (Persea, 2014), and Undertow (Persea, 2007), and she was the winner of the 2007 Lexi Rudnitsky Poetry Prize.
 Her poems and reviews have appeared in journals including Colorado Review, Denver Quarterly, Harvard Review, Black Warrior Review, and New American Writing.
 She is also a visual artist.
 Her sculpture, writing, and performance-based work can be viewed online.

 Sheryl St. Germain is a poet and essayist whose work has received numerous awards.
 Her most recent book, a poetry collection, The Small Door of Your Death, was published by Autumn House Press in 2018.
-Sheryl directed the MFA program in Creative Writing at Chatham University in Pittsburgh for 14 years, and is co-founder of the Words Without Walls program.
+Former Director of the M.F.A. program in Creative Writing at Chatham University, she is co-founder of the Words Without Walls program.
+For more information see sherylstgermain.com.

 View all books from Etruscan Press by Sheryl St. Germain